cghsystems/grabber/README.md

 Run `bundle exec ruby lib/grabber.rb`

 The output of the prgram will be a file called finances.json.
 The file contains an array of JSON objects.
 Each memeber of the array represents 1 line as taken from each CSV file exported.

+### Testing
+Tests are written in rspec and can be run with the standard `rspec` command